When you are working on driving revenue growth, your efforts to bring your marketing and sales closer together has never been more essential.

 With these five points, you can create a sense of collaboration in order to maximize their activities, efforts and efficiencies.

-You need to centralize all information in one system.
+You need to centralize all data in one platform.

-Each department will have access to the same data.
+Each function will have access to the same data.

-Adding this data to a Customer Relationship Management (CRM) software and a Marketing Automation System (MAP) will allow sales to track marketing activities and marketing to gather details relevant to every contact, lead and customer gathered by representatives.
+Adding this data to a Customer Relationship Management (CRM) software and a Marketing Automation Platform (MAP) will allow sales to track marketing activities and marketing to gather details relevant to every contact, lead and account gathered by representatives to personalize the buying experience.

-Together, it will be much easier to find effective modes of conversion and to cooperate on lead generation and customer nurturing:
+Together, it will be much easier to find effective modes of conversion and to cooperate on lead generation, conversion and customer nurturing:

-- Collect information on every contact to avoid losing them (name, contact information, affiliated company, valuable insight on social networks, etc.)
+- Collect information on every lead and contact to avoid losing them (name, contact information, affiliated company, valuable insight on social networks)

-- Add company personalized information on every contact to better understand and qualify the opportunity (contact’s pains and challenges, current systems he uses, etc.)
+- Add company personalized information on every contact to better understand and qualify the opportunity (contact’s pains and challenges, current systems he uses)

 - Keep track of the follow-ups with each contact